cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 ## Proposal

-Remove `timeout_commit` in favor of a new field in `FinalizeBlockResponse`:
-`next_block_delay`.
+Move `timeout_commit` into `FinalizeBlockResponse` as `next_block_delay`.
 This field's semantics stays essentially the same: delay between the time when the current block is committed and the next height is started.
+The idea is literally to have the same behavior as timeout_commit, while allowing the application to pick a different value for each height.

 If Comet goes into multiple rounds of consensus, the ABCI application can react by lowering `next_block_delay`.
 Of course, nobody could guarantee that there